Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 [^clever]: By the standards of video game storytelling in 2002.

+[^uther]: In Warcraft 2, he was called Uther Lightbringer, without the "the".
+I don't know if "Lightbringer" was actually supposed to be his last name back then, rather than an epithet, or it was an oversight.

 [^knight]: It will be a while before Blizzard starts playing this character archetype [unironically](https://starcraft.fandom.com/wiki/Valerian_Mengsk).

 [^european]: They are a mix of different European cultures, granted.
 We also get Benedict, Achilles and Marie Claire Antoinette, with no indication of what human nations in-universe have such naming conventions.

+[^teleport]: For what are probably balance reasons, Jaina can only teleport and turn invisible [in cutscenes](https://tvtropes.org/pmwiki/pmwiki.php/Main/CutscenePowerToTheMax), not as a playable hero in-game.